benjamintd/gaussian-mixture/README.md

 ```

 The variance prior allows you to define a prior for the variance of all components (assumed the same).
 This prior will be mixed in the maximization step of the EM optimization with a relevance score equal to `options.priorRelevance`.

+Similarly, the separation prior allows you to define a prior for the difference between consecutive gaussian mixture means.
+This prior is mixed with the sale `options.priorRelevance` score.

 The mixing weight `alpha` for component `i` is `alpha = weights[i] / (weights[i] + options.priorRelevance)`.